How to Talk to Doctors Without Being Dismissed

 • Many people with complex issues have had invalidating medical experiences, which can make it harder to trust new clinicians or communicate openly.

-Clear communication increases the chance of being understood and taken seriously.
+Clear communication can increase the chance of being understood.

 What you can do